yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 You need to modify the following values in [tyk.hybrid.conf](https://github.com/TykTechnologies/tyk-gateway-docker#hybrid) configuration file:

 * `rpc_key` - Organisation ID
-* `api_key` - Tyk Dashboard API Access Credentials of the user created ealier
+* `api_key` - Tyk Dashboard API Access Credentials of the user created earlier
 * `connection_string`: MDCB connection string
-* `group_id`*(optional)* - if you have multiple data plane (e.g. in different regions), specify the data plane grou (string) to which the gateway you are deploying belong.
-The data planes in the same group share one redis.
+* `group_id`*(optional)* - if you have multiple data plane (e.g. in different regions), specify the data plane group (string) to which the gateway you are deploying belongs.
+The data planes in the same group share one Redis.

 ```json